STUDENTS RAISE $340,986 IN VCU-MARQUETTE CHALLENGE

 “It has been incredible to witness the continued support and commitment physical therapist and physical therapist assistant students show towards their future profession and the Foundation,” said Foundation Board of Trustees President, Edelle Field-Fote, PT, PhD, FAPTA.
 “Their efforts generously support research grants and scholarships that are so important for the field of physical therapy to progress.
 The students’ dedication and enthusiasm helps make our work possible.
 Thank you to all of the faculty who emphasize the importance of physical therapy research and continue to encourage students to go above and beyond when participating in the Challenge.”

-The Challenge is the largest annual student-driven fundraising effort for the Foundation for Physical Therapy.
+The Challenge is the largest annual student-driven fundraising effort for the Foundation for Physical Therapy Research.
 The money raised by PT and PTA students helps fund scholarships and grants that advance patient care.
 Additionally, the Challenge also supports the rigorous scientific review process for all Foundation grants and scholarships.
 Since its inception in 1989, the total funds raised by students through the Challenge is over $3.7 million.

 Congratulations to the top performing schools of this year’s VCU-Marquette Challenge: